camunda/camunda-docs/docs/components/best-practices/modeling/modeling-with-situation-patterns.md

 * :thumbsdown: The usage of separate event-based gateways leads to *duplication* (for example, of the receiving message events) and makes the model *larger*, even more so in case multiple steps of escalation need to be modeled.

 * :thumbsdown: During the time we need to remind the dealer, we are strictly speaking not in a position to receive the goods!
 According to the BPMN specification, a process can handle a message event only if it is ready to receive at exactly the moment it occurs.
-Fotunately, Camunda Cloud introduced [message buffering](/docs/components/concepts/messages/#message-buffering), allowing to execute this model properly without loosing messages.
+Fotunately, Camunda Platform 8 introduced [message buffering](/docs/components/concepts/messages/#message-buffering), allowing to execute this model properly without loosing messages.
 Using Camunda Platform 7, the message might get lost until we are at the second event-based gateway.

 :::note
 You might want to use that pattern when modeling *simple two phase escalations*.
 You should not execute it on Camunda Platform 7.